MSLNZ/rpi-ocr/docs/install.rst

 Dependencies
 ------------
-Tested with a Raspberry Pi 3 Model B+ and a Raspberry Pi 4 Model B running either Raspbian Stretch or Buster.
+Tested with a Raspberry Pi 3 Model B+ and a Raspberry Pi 4 Model B running either Raspbian Buster or Raspberry Pi OS.

 * Python 3.5+
 * :ref:`msl-network-welcome`